DAO Use Cases And How To Build A DAO?

 Instead of using traditional legal contracts, these businesses that started on the internet use "immutable smart contracts."
 These are contracts that automatically carry out their terms, which are written as code and put on blockchains like Ethereum or BNB Chain.

-Read more: Ethereum Vs Binance Smart Chain: The Ultimate DApp Marketing Guide
+Ethereum Vs Binance Smart Chain: The Ultimate DApp Marketing Guide

-For example, DAOs can be used for the creation of networks of freelancers who agree to pool their money to pay for things like software subscriptions, charities whose members get to vote on how much money to donate, or venture capital firms that are owned by a consortium.
+For example, DAOs can be used for the creation of networks of freelancers who agree to pool their money to pay for things like software subscriptions, charities whose members get to vote on how much money to donate, or venture capital firms that are owned by members vote a consortium.

 Advantages of a DAO